Stockyard Park in Brisbane 2003.

 The pergola, illustrated by Grace Chen in Forever Fairies,

 ( p.162), is a meeting place for the family and where happy memories are created.
+It is featured throughout the future series of books.

 'Don't let the calm tranquility of the creek fool you,' he said.
 Words spoken by Grandpa when crossing an ancient arched bridge. p.
 146